 Seemingly, the “dirty old man” in the park is the least of a child’s worries.
 As the statistics show, most abuse, sexual or otherwise, takes place within the family.
 A particular problem in the UK’s Muslim community is that of forced marriages, and in Islam, a girl is deemed marriageable at just nine years of age.
 In an article for the London Times on the connection between paedophilia and terrorism, Stefano Dambruoso, Italy’s anti-terror magistrate, is quoted as saying:

 The most you can attribute to them is a relationship between men and women different from that of us Westerners, in which — as in many parts of the Arab world — wives are often very young girls of 11, 12 or 13 who because of family negotiations are given in marriage to men much older than them.
 But that is not paedophilia, it is a question of Arab culture.

 Really?
 One thing’s for sure, a girl of “Arab culture” would not be allowed to play in the park by herself, and so would be safe from the dishonour wrought by an encounter with my friend John and an eight-week-old puppy.

 This has to stop.
 Adults should talk to children in public, whether to joke, teach, comfort, or if need be to admonish.
 Normal adults, that is.
 Or are we prepared to leave the field clear for paedophiles and psychopaths?

 This article first appeared in Pajamas Media in December 2008

 To comment on this article, please click here.

-To help New English Review to publish more Zeitgeist-fingering theatre reviews like this, please click here.
+To help New English Review continue to produce topical and controversial articles such as this, please click here.

 If you have enjoyed this article, and would like to read other articles by Mary Jackson, click here.